bajajshubham/fe-bootcamp/levelZero/lectureOne/assignment2/README.md

 ___

 - Check out at: <a href="https://repl.it/@bajajshubham/CricketQuizCLIApp#index.js?embed=1&output=1"> neogcamp:assignment2 </a>
-- Preview makes it easier before trying
+- Preview makes it easy to try out

 ____